 Dietary considerations are taken seriously at Strathcona and food allergies are an utmost concern.
 Our kitchen is allergy aware and we do not serve peanuts or tree nuts.
-We’ve catered for people with allergies to fish, shellfish, fruits & vegetables, soy, sesame, dairy, eggs, legumes – you name it.
+We’ve catered for people who have allergies to fish, shellfish, fruits & vegetables, soy, sesame, dairy, eggs, legumes – you name it.
 We know the difference between the needs of someone with Celiac disease and choosing to have a gluten-free diet.
 We always have a vegetarian option and can cater to vegan, dairy-free and gluten-free diets or those with restrictions for religious reasons.
 Please let us know if you have special dietary needs on your medical form.

 While we work hard to cater for food allergies and do our best to ensure a safe experience for our guests, we cannot absolutely guarantee an allergy-free dining environment.
 If you have any questions about our ability to look after your food needs, please contact us directly.